JstnMrshll/vatSys.Plugins/README.md

-# VatSys.Plugins
+# vatSys.Plugins
-Plugins for VatSys for use with VatSim
+Plugins for vatSys for use with VatSim

 # Liftoff Timer
 Provides a timer label in the each aircraft's track tags to indicate how long it has been since the aircraft lifted off.